alban-read/forth/README.md

 ### In Reverse order - newest first.

+Split Kernel into 26 and 32 bit versions.

+Discussed some 26Bit looking code on ROOL forum.

+Tried making the kernel 32 bit clean; this involved adding test instructions to a number of words; I tested a 32 bit clean kernel - it was consistently measurably slower.

+Although I am interested in running RISCOS 5.28 and above on modern ARM processors; I dont want to prevent earlier systems from also working.

+Presently I have split the kernel for 26 bit and 32 bit.
+There is no significant performance difference between these two kernels.
+Both kernels work on the 32bit systems that I have tested.
+Only the 26bit kernel would work on a 26 bit operating system.

+I imagine there may be potential scenarios where chopping parts out of the address space could cause issues on a 4GB 32 bit system; but in practice forth code is not likely to use much more than a few megabytes of space starting at 32K.

 Added editor support to invoke stronged on a file or word.

 Added some benchmarks to benchmark the interpreter.
 These incidentally confirm that the A72 in the overclocked PI 400 is fast.

 Added a build script (makerpcemu) for users of RPCEmu.

 Fixed an issue with the ErrorBox test routine, that could crash the app.

 Made a cache sync change that speeds up compilation of files; recall that FORTH compiles code into its dictionary.
 This means the ARM code cache needs to be synced with the ARM data cache.